-Class meets Monday to Friday, 10am-12pm EST + Afternoon Exercises with instructor support.
+Class meets Monday to Friday, Jun 26-30 from 10am-12pm ET + Afternoon Exercises with instructor support.

 Guided by industry veteran Tom Gasek, expand the limits of film and photography by creating many animated practical effects utilizing simple animation techniques, a DSLR or smartphone camera, and capture software.
 View Tom’s animation catalog.

 Moving beyond traditional filmmaking by incorporating simple animation and mixed media techniques will make your films stand out in a more expressive manner.
 Many filmmakers and photographers want to know what else they can get from their DSLR and smartphone cameras.
 These single-frame approaches incorporate familiar equipment in a new and exciting approach.
 By being exposed to several simple animation principles of movement, filmmakers will learn to animate people and objects.
 Pixilation, which is the animation of people and objects, will be combined with some use of time-lapse in creative exercises applying animation principles and dynamics.

 Learn about the capture software used in these techniques.
 Traditional camera and basic indoor and outdoor lighting approaches will be discussed in relation to single frame filmmaking.
 Attention will be focused on the DSLR camera and the optional smartphone camera and the manual controls required for the capture software applications.
 Students will be exposed to the history and artists that practice these techniques for inspiration.